J. R. Gach

-After undergoing another round of antidepressants, Gach would later resurface on WRCZ/WBOE "The Bone" (now WYKV) in Albany as that station's afternoon and later morning host; paired with Shawn "Pi" Bolts, he continued to unapologetically make many controversial racial comments and jokes including the harassment of one individual, referring to a restaurant in which she was working as a "Genetic mutant restaurant" during a February 15, 2006 broadcast.
+After undergoing another round of antidepressants, Gach would later resurface on WRCZ/WBOE "The Bone" (now WYKV) in Albany as that station's afternoon and later morning host; paired with Shawn "Pi" Bolts, he continued to make many controversial racial comments and jokes including the harassment of one individual, referring to a restaurant in which she was working as a "genetic mutant restaurant" during a February 15, 2006, broadcast.
 Said individual sued Galaxy Communications, then owners of WRCZ/WBOE, and the lawsuit was settled for $1,000,000 in December 2007.
 Gach had been released from WBOE in August 2006.

 Gach is also credited as being the first person to voice a radio commercial with a profanity, describing Sinus Buster cayenne nasal spray as "The best shit that ever was" for a commercial on Sirius Satellite Radio.
 The radio spot was conceived by Wayne Perry, inventor of Sinus Buster and infamous entrepreneur known for his guerrilla marketing tactics.

 For most of 2007, Gach hosted his own talk show on the Internet radio, paid for by sponsors.
-It included local advertisements, announcements by nationally-recognized voiceover personality Jim Cutler (also known as the voice of ESPN Radio and many other stations), and weather forecasts for the Albany/Schenectady area, even though the show was based (by Gach's own admission) from a home studio in Florida.
+It included local advertisements, announcements by nationally recognized voiceover personality Jim Cutler (also known as the voice of ESPN Radio and many other stations), and weather forecasts for the Albany/Schenectady area, even though the show was based (by Gach's own admission) from a home studio in Florida.
 Like his previous shows, Gach prominently featured his significant other, although his wife Suzie had long since divorced him, and he now aired with his girlfriend Erica.
 The show was completely uncensored and frequently used language and euphemisms that would not be allowed on traditional radio.
-The show aired live on weekdays from 2 PM to 4 PM Eastern Time and looped the most recent show when off the air.
+The show aired live on weekdays from 2 p.m. to 4 p.m.
+Eastern Time and looped the most recent show when off the air.

 In December 2007, Gach's father and aunt both died.
-This, coupled with the lawsuit settlement and the late 2000s recession, prompted Gach to pull his show and his Web site offline, at first listing a tribute to his parents and his late aunt, and later only a black screen, with the words "Stay Tuned..." in the center of the screen in yellow lettering.
+This, coupled with the lawsuit settlement and the late 2000s recession, prompted Gach to pull his show and website offline, at first listing a tribute to his parents and his late aunt, and later only a black screen, with the words "Stay Tuned..." in the center of the screen in yellow lettering.
 By the end of 2007, the "jrshowonline.com" and "jrgach.com" domains had been taken offline or allowed to expire.

-Gach was an avowed libertarian, supported the campaign of the late Harry Browne in 1996 and supported Ron Paul for President.
+Gach was an avowed libertarian, who supported the campaign of Harry Browne in 1996 and supported Ron Paul for President.

-Gach died on July 13, 2015 at the age of 63 in his home in New Port Richey, Florida, after a lifelong battle with diabetes.
+Gach died on July 13, 2015, at the age of 63 in his home in New Port Richey, Florida, after a lifelong battle with diabetes.
 JR had become a bit of a recluse after leaving the talk-show circuit.
 He had died without issue and his remains were cremated.